lfv89/ionic1-starter-app/README.md

 # About #

-This is a project to help you startup your **Ionic** mobile hybrid app.
-This project has many features that you can build upon:
+The ionic-starter-app project helps you to begin with your **ionic** app.
+It brings you those features:

-- hooks for basic plugin installation
+- **ngCordova** with the facebook plugin
-- e2e tests with protractor ready to run and be extended
+- e2e tests with **protractor** ready to run and to be extended
-- the ionic basic structure for navbar, menus, buttons and content
+- the ionic basic structure for **navbar, menus, buttons and content**
-- a dev asset pipeline built with gulp (run automatic with ionic serve)
-- a build asset pipeline built with gulp (run automatic with ionic build)
+- an **asset pipeline** built with gulp that runs both for the dev and build env
-- a fallback for the facebook connect plugin that runs in the desktop web browser through the facebook JS SDK
+- a **fallback for the facebook plugin** that runs in the desktop web browser through the facebook JS SDK

 # Installation #